 - Attributes tab.
 Default values are automatically selected on the Attributes tab.
 More information is available about these attributes.
 See the NetBackup Administrator's Guide, Volume I. - Schedules tab.
 More information is available about this tab.
-See the NetBackup Administrator's Guide, Volume I. - Instances tab.
+See the NetBackup Administrator's Guide, Volume I. - Instances and Databases tab.
 On this page, select the instances and instance groups that you want backed up for the policy.
-More information is available about this tab.

-See "Instances tab" on page 78.
+More information is available about this tab. - Backup Selections tab.
+More information is available about the attributes on this tab. - See "Backup Selections tab" on page 81. - Oracle tab.

-Backup Selections tab.
 More information is available about the attributes on this tab.

-See "Backup Selections tab" on page 80.

-- Oracle tab.
-More information is available about the attributes on this tab.
-See "Oracle tab" on page 81. - 6 To protect the newly discovered instances, you may have to create the instance group first, then set up a policy for the default instance group.

-See "Automatic Registration of an instance group" on page 67.
+See "Oracle tab" on page 84. - 6 To protect the newly discovered instances, you may have to create the instance group first, then set up a policy for the default instance group. - See "Automatic Registration of an instance group" on page 68.